tusharsadhwani/instachat/README.md

   - Be sure to un-check "Block all public access".

-  - Add the following bucket policy, to allow public read access:
+  - Add the following bucket policy, to allow public read access (replace `<bucket name>` with your S3 bucket name):

     ```json
     {